TarsCloud/TarsDocs_en/kai-fa/tars.js/tars-dyeing.md

 If the module uses a dyeing system, it is necessary to comply with the following conventions (At the same time, we will refer to the modules that meet the conventions as the modules that meet the `staining standards`):

-1. Provide the `getDyeingObj ()` method and return `Dyeing Object`.
+1. Provide the `getDyeingObj()` method and return `Dyeing Object`.
-2. Use the @ tars / dyeing.gen method to generate a dyeing object.
+2. Use the @ tars/dyeing.gen method to generate a dyeing object.
-3. Use the @ tars / dyeing.is () method to determine whether the dyeing object is valid.
+3. Use the @ tars/dyeing.is() method to determine whether the dyeing object is valid.

 ## Module method